Happy Horse 1.0 vs Seedance 2.0: Benchmark Breakdown and Use Case Guide

 The @Tag Reference System and Multi-Asset Input

 Seedance 2.0 lets you upload up to 12 assets (images, videos, audio files) and reference each one explicitly in your prompt with @Image1, @Video1, @Audio1 tags.
-This level of multi-modal control has no equivalent in Happy Horse 1.0's current web interface.
+Happy Horse 1.0 now has reference-to-video on VidCella, but it does not match Seedance's named multi-asset @tag control.

 Long-Shot Extension and Narrative Continuity

 Seedance 2.0's extension logic lets directors continue a shot in 4–15 second increments while maintaining character identity and scene coherence across cuts.
-Combined with a physics-based world model that simulates mass, momentum, and surface behavior, it handles long-form narrative content that Happy Horse 1.0 simply isn't designed for.
+Happy Horse 1.0 now offers video extend for short continuations, but Seedance remains the better fit for long-form narrative continuity.

 Production-Ready API